Skip to the content.

 CONTAINER ID P M NAMES IMAGE

 e2e014d9-9770-3fb5-a4a9-098a95371adf .
-W ['grom'] gromacs:latest
+W ['grom_gpu'] gromacs-gpu-2025.4:latest

-udocker run grom env
+udocker run grom_gpu env

 * *